fish-shell/fish-shell/doc_src/language.rst

 If a list has 5 elements the indices go from 1 to 5, so a range of ``2..16`` will only go from element 2 to element 5.

 If the end is negative the range always goes up, so ``2..-2`` will go from element 2 to 4, and ``2..-16`` won't go anywhere because there is no way to go from the second element to one that doesn't exist, while going up.
-If the start is negative the range always goes down, so ``-2..1`` will go from element 4 to 1, and ``-16..2`` won't go anywhere because there is no way to go from the second element to one that doesn't exist, while going down.
+If the start is negative the range always goes down, so ``-2..1`` will go from element 4 to 1, and ``-16..2`` won't go anywhere because there is no way to go from an element that doesn't exist to the second element, while going down.

 A missing starting index in a range defaults to 1.
 This is allowed if the range is the first index expression of the sequence.
 Similarly, a missing ending index, defaulting to -1 is allowed for the last index range in the sequence.